pressable/pressable-cache-management/README.md

 === Pressable Cache Management Change log ===

+= Version 4.2.6 (June 27, 2024) =
+* Fixed bug with <p> tag added to robots.txt code snippet when extend cache option is enabled for some sites

 = Version 4.2.5 (March 18, 2024) =
 * Fixed the warning error bug with DOMDocument – PHP Warning: DOMDocument::loadHTML():